GraphQLGuide/book/text/type-system/lists.md

 # Lists

 [List](http://spec.graphql.org/draft/#sec-Type-System.List) is a *wrapper type*.
-It wraps another type and signifies an ordered list in which each item is of the other type.
+It wraps another type and signifies an ordered list in which each item is of the wrapped type.

 ```gql
 type User {